 How was your experience within the C-Track 50 project?

 The overall experience of our municipality with C-Track 50 has been extremely positive and was definitely beneficial for us.
 VVV municipality is always interested in participating in pioneering activities.
-Since 2018, we have had the pleasure to join several working meetings with other municipalities in order to define priorities and actions based on best practices and other energy and climate policies in place.
+Since 2018, we have had the pleasure to join several working meetings with other municipalities to define priorities and actions based on best practices and other energy and climate policies in place.
 In addition, the municipal staff took part in working meetings with C-Track 50 coordinators to develop our energy and climate plan, identify financing sources and receive technical support to submit investment proposals to receive funds from European and national programs.
-Having enhanced our personnel’s skills, the programm also provided us with the resources and tools to follow up the plan’s implementation and monitoring.
+Having enhanced our personnel’s skills, the programme also provided us with the resources and tools to follow up the plan’s implementation and monitoring.

 Which added value did this experience bring to your municipality?

 The strategic plan for energy and climate also sets targets of 40% emissions reduction by 2030, 60% by 2040 and 80% by 2050.
 This means reducing more than 405,000 tons of CO2 for our municipality only.
 Besides, it sets a target of achieving energy savings of around 615 GWh/year by 2050 and energy production from renewable sources of around 112 to 115 GWh/year by 2050.
-The triggered cumulative investment is estimated of around €600 million euros by 2030, €1.2 billion by 2040 and €1.7 billion by 2050 in the municipal residential, tertiary, transport and electricity production.
+The triggered cumulative investment is estimated at around €600 million by 2030, €1.2 billion by 2040 and €1.7 billion by 2050 in the municipal residential, tertiary, transport and electricity production.

 What is your municipality energy and climate plan?